croquet/microverse/docs/Tutorial.md

 ## Worlds, Cards and Behaviors
 ---
 A Croquet World is deployed as a simple website.
 It is made up of a collection of cards, behaviors and 2d and 3d content.
-When you create a new world using Croquet Microverse Builder, every action, object and event is multiuser by default.
+When you create a new world using Croquet Microverse, every action, object and event is multiuser by default.
 You can think of the world you are constructing as a template.
 Once you deploy your Microverse and launch it, it will automatically generate a new session ID which is also added to the URL.
 Sharing this full URL enables other users to join the world with you any time.

 ### Cards